Orthogonality

 Summary: The Power of Perpendicular

-• The Test: Their dot product is exactly zero (vw=0v \cdot w = 0).
+• Orthogonal Vectors: Two vectors are orthogonal if their dot product is exactly zero (vw=0v \cdot w = 0).

 • The Meaning: Orthogonality represents independence and non-redundancy.
-The vectors provide unique information and do not overlap.

 • The Goal: Many advanced algorithms (like PCA and QR Decomposition) are fundamentally about transforming a problem into an orthonormal basis, because it makes the math simpler and the solutions more stable.